-Lesson Design for Digital Video As Content
+Instructional Design: Digital Video As Content

 Rosie’s Save The Day … Examining Women During WWII

-Topics: US History, Women, Thinking Skills< Research
+Topics: US History, Women, Thinking Skills, Research

 Audience: AP US History, College US History Students